 Coffee aficionados love to have perfect control over the brewing process, and this is why manual brewing is more and more popular.
 If you are considering starting manual brewing, you are probably too comparing the two brewing methods.
 Even though the two are somewhat similar, you will be surprised to learn that coffee brewed in these two devices is very different.
 Read through, and you will learn how, and why.

 In the world of coffee, this has been a very hot topic.
-Almost overnight, the AeroPress took over the coffee brewing world.
+Almost overnight the AeroPress brewing method took over the coffee brewing world.
 I received the AeroPress as a gift from my sister one Christmas.
 When I first saw it, I hated it and I thought my sister had bought me a crappy present because she knew nothing about coffee.
 However, my curiosity took over, and I tried it.
 It wasn’t love at first sight, but it was love on the first try.
 After a little bit of practice, my technique improved, and within a few weeks, this crafty device had completely taken over the coffee lovers’ world.

 This has been happening throughout the coffee industry.
 The AeroPress becomes more and more popular, but the old French press still has its own supporters, who will not trade it for anything.
 The question must be asked, therefore - what is so great about this simple plastic cylinder with the appearance of a huge syringe?
 Will the AeroPress make the traditional French pot completely extinct?
 And so, it is my tricky goal today to compare the two devices, to help you decide between the two, or convince you to own one of each like I do.

 Poll French Press or AeroPress